Sreeraj-S/Cleaner/README.md

 ## Motivation

 This project was born out of a desire to avoid the tedious task of manually organizing files.
-As someone who dislikes sorting files but needed a solution, the Cleaner was developed as a fun and practical way to address the issue of cluttered storage.
+As someone who dislikes sorting files but needs a solution, the Cleaner was developed as a fun and practical way to address the issue of cluttered storage.

 ## Features